ddan0421/House-Price-Prediction/README.md

 Practicing Regression methods by predicting housing prices in Ames, Iowa.

+Modeling Workflow:

+1️⃣ Train Set (80% of original train data, ~1168 records) ✔ Train all models (OLS Linear Regression (no need to do hyperparameter tunning), ML models (hyperparameter tunning), Neural Network(hyperparameter tuning)).
+✔ Perform hyperparameter tuning for ML and NN models (Nested Cross-Validation for ML models (L1, L2 regression, tree-based, boosting), and some tunning methods for NN).
+✔ Apply early stopping for Neural Networks.

+2️⃣ Validation Set (20% of original train data, ~292 records) ✔ Evaluate all trained models using RMSE.
+✔ Select the best model based on performance.

+3️⃣ Test Set (Completely separate, unseen data)
+✔ Final evaluation using RMSE.
+✔ Report the final performance of the selected model.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.